UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_29.md

 So far when plotting with altair, we have been mapping our `x` and `y` in the `encode(x=..,y=..)` function.
 However, doing so gives us very little control on how exactly we would like to map our x and y values.
-In order to have more control, we can map our x and y values using the `x=alt.X(...)` and `y=alt.Y(...)` respectively.
+In order to have more control, we can map our x and y values using `x=alt.X(...)` and `y=alt.Y(...)` respectively.
 This gives us a lot more control over how values are mapped in the resulting plot.
 Let’s generate the plot on the previous slide using the method.